wjcjenny/fangtianxia/README.md

    - mongoexport -h localhost:27017 -d beijing_xicheng -c test -o xicheng.csv

 ## How to coordinate transform Map lat/lon for Baidu.com
-   - Baidu has its own lat/lon code. coordTransform_utils.py allow you transform the lat/lon for those from baidu map API.
+   - The geo info from Fangtianxia is from Baidu, which has its own lat/lon code.
+   - coordTransform_utils.py allow you transform the lat/lon for those from baidu map API.
    - e.g. python coordTransform_utils.py data-cleaned/court/dongcheng_xiaoqu_cleaned.csv OutPutFileName.csv